 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Safran reported total greenhouse gas emissions of approximately 380,973,000 kg CO2e, comprising 167,774,000 kg CO2e from Scope 1 and 213,199,000 kg CO2e from Scope 2 emissions.
+In 2023, Safran reported total greenhouse gas emissions of approximately 380,973,000 kg CO2e, which includes both Scope 1 and Scope 2 emissions.
 The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by 2030, using 2018 as the base year.
-Additionally, Safran targets a 42.5% reduction in Scope 3 emissions from the use of sold products per available seat kilometre by 2035, also based on 2018 levels.
-Safran's emissions data shows a significant focus on reducing its carbon footprint, with a commitment to report annually on its progress and collaboration with stakeholders to address non-CO2 impacts associated with aviation.
-These targets align with the science-based criteria necessary to limit global warming to 1.5°C, reflecting Safran's dedication to sustainable practices within the aerospace and defence sector.
+Additionally, Safran is committed to reducing Scope 3 emissions from the use of sold products by 42.5% per available seat kilometre by 2035, also from a 2018 baseline.
+In 2022, Safran's emissions were approximately 405,664,000 kg CO2e, indicating a focus on reducing its carbon footprint over the years.
+The company has disclosed emissions data across all three scopes, with significant contributions from Scope 3, particularly from the use of sold products, which accounted for a substantial portion of their total emissions.
+Safran's commitment to sustainability includes annual reporting on its collaboration with stakeholders to mitigate non-CO2 impacts of aviation, demonstrating a proactive approach to addressing climate change within the aerospace and defence sector.

 Access structured emissions data, company-specific emission factors, and source documents